mimblewimble/grin-rfcs/text/0000-fix-daa.md

 If it took 2 minutes to solve, then network difficulty should be decreased.
 But only by a small percentage.
 Halving network difficulty would make it way too erratic.
 Similarly, if the last block took less than a minute to solve, then network difficulty should be increased a little.
-Grin's DDA uses a simple formula to express the factor by which to change network difficulty, in terms of the ratio of last block time to ideal block time.
+Grin's DAA uses a simple formula to express the factor by which to change network difficulty, in terms of the ratio of last block time to ideal block time.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation